Quantum states for a minimum-length spacetime: Quantum spacetime at a point: null states

 We have to consider however that, as we will see in more detail below, the departure from the classical result in the expression of Ricci scalar in the qmetric, is at leading order insensitive to the value of $L_0$.
 The physical effects we want to study in this work are exactly this `something' which is present due to an $L_0 \ne 0$, and yet stays unchanged from an $L_0$ (relatively) large down to an $L_0$ vanishingly small.
 To try to investigate which might be the characteristics of this `something', we {\it assume} we can operationally probe it; this is what we are supposing in this work.
 This amounts to assume that $L_0$, which is a free parameter of the model, is (relatively) large.
 We have to bear in mind however that with this we are not saying that $L_0$ is necessarily (relatively) large: we are only taking advantage of a not exceedingly small $L_0$ to study some possible consequences of an effect which is scale-independent in the small scales.

 How large might $L_0$ be taken?
-We will see that, concerning the qmetric taken alone, a relevant reference scale is $L_R = 1/\sqrt{R_{ab} l^a l^b}$, kind of curvature length scale much larger than the Planck scale.
+We will see that, concerning the qmetric taken alone, a relevant reference scale is $L_R = 1/\sqrt{R_{ab} l^a l^b}$ (with $R_{ab}$ the Ricci tensor and $l^a$ the tangent to the geodesic under consideration), kind of curvature length scale much larger than the Planck scale.
 We can consider scales $\ell \ll L_R$ for $L_0$ (but with still $\ell \gg L_{Pl}$) and as test particle e.g. a photon with wavelength $l \sim \ell$, such that the energy density $\rho_\gamma$ of the photon (in a cube of edge $\ell$) is $\rho_\gamma \ll \rho_s$ where $\rho_s$ is the source at $P$ of the field.
 This is for sure possible if e.g. the source of gravitational field are massive particles.

+We emphasize however that the configuration we are considering, even if with an operational flavor, is in the form of a gedankenexperiment.
+What we are using is a theoretically viable setup to highlight some consequences of the qmetric approach.
+The actual feasibility of it is another story.
+As for the latter, the absence of any signal of a $L_0 \ne 0$ at Large Hadron Collider, suggests indeed to take $L_0 < 1/10 \, {\rm TeV}^{-1} = 2.0 \cdot 10^{-5} {\rm fm}$ (cf. {\cite{Nicolini}}) (which is in the intermediate scales $\ell$ above).
+This means that as body $A$ we need mass-energies $m > 10 \,\, {\rm TeV}$ and we have to approach $A$ at $\approx \, {\rm fm}$ scales (thus $A$ has to be structureless at these energies).
+To meet these conditions in a controlled way we have to think to colliders, and we can generically expect that the theoretical phenomenon described here might have chances of actual experimental scrutiny as soon as signs of a $L_0 \ne 0$ become visible at colliders.

+Summing up, what we do here is --leaving for the moment the actual experimental verification apart-- to describe the spacetime at $P$ with the qmetric with $L_0$ in the intermediate range mentioned above.
+And the physical system to which the Hilbert space above refers (namely the spacetime at $P$) ought to be the composite system made up of $A$ (material reference body or observer) and $B$ (test particle).
+From basic principles of quantum physics \cite{Peres} we have then that this Hilbert space $H$ is the tensor product $A \otimes B$, denoting for simplicity of notation with the same letter the state space and the system to which it refers in each case.

-Summing up, what we do is to describe the spacetime at $P$ at this intermediate length scales as the composite system $A \otimes B$, with $A$ and $B$ systems describing material bodies.
-To proceed, we have to specify the states of $A$ and $B$ and of the system $A \otimes B$.
-To this aim let us first recall some results obtained through the qmetric, which we would take advantage of in guessing for a quantum description.
+To proceed, we have to specify the states of $A$ and $B$ and of $H = A \otimes B$.
+To this aim let us first recall in some more detail the results obtained through the qmetric which we would take advantage of in guessing for a quantum description.